muratk3n/thirdwave/en/tweets/2020/week25c.md

 ---

-Plus there is that annoying detail that US played a huge part turning China what it is today.
+Plus there is that annoying detail that US played a huge part turning China into what it is today.

 ---